LinuxAtDuke/Intro-To-Linux/README.md

 **File Permissions**

-Permissions are displayed as 10 bits in the leftmost column on a long directory listing, and describe who can read, write, and execute the file or directory.
+Permissions are displayed as 10 fields in the leftmost column on a long directory listing, and describe who can read, write, and execute the file or directory.
 They are divided into sections:

     | Info | User | Group | Other |
     |   -  |  --- |  ---  |  ---  |

 These spaces will usually be populated with the characters "r" (read), "w" (write), and "x" (execute) and determine what a user is able to do with the file or folder.
-The info bit usually will be blank, or have a letter d if it is a directory, or if there are some other special permissions present.
+The info field denotes the "type" of file (insofar as Unix is concerned); it will contain a "-" for a "regular" file, a letter "d" if the entry is a directory, or other letters for "special" file types.

 Example: Running our `ls -l` command above we see the following for this folder.